macarooni-man/auto-mcs/amscript-docs.md

 ### @server.on_start

-Fired upon process execution by Auto-MCS, not when a player can connect.
+Fired upon process execution by auto-mcs, not when a player can connect.

 **Accepted parameters**:
 | Parameter | Description |